 Following the coup attempt, Turkish authorities declared a national state of emergency which remains in effect as of this report.
 With Decree No. 686, authorities ordered the dismissal of more than 4,464 public officials and employees – including 330 academic personnel – who were identified as being affiliated with “organizations or groups that are determined to carry out activities against [the] state’s national security.”
 115 of the dismissed academic personnel were reportedly signatories to the January 2016 Academics for Peace Petition, which called on the government to end its crackdowns targeting Kurdish rebels in the southeastern part of the country.
 The evidentiary basis, if any, for claims that the scholars and administrative personnel were affiliated with the Gülen movement, or were involved with the coup attempt, is unclear.
 Since the coup attempt, authorities have called for the dismissal of 5,913 academic and administrative personnel through emergency decrees.

-The decree further provides that the dismissed academic personnel are subject to a lifetime ban from employment as civil servants; their passports will be canceled; and they will be stripped of the right to access public housing, while those living in public housing will be required to evacuate within 15 days.
+The decree further provides that the dismissed academic personnel are subject to a lifetime ban from employment as civil servants and that their passports and those of their spouses will be invalidated indefinitely.